-This is the introductory post for a planned five-part poetry series about notable Latin American poets.
+This is the introductory post for a planned multi-part poetry series about notable Latin American poets.
 Check in periodically for updates!

 So, with the help of recommendations from poet friends – including the wonderful Robin Myers and María Cristina Hall – I thought it would be a good idea to put together a collection of poetry round-ups that fans of free verse and rhyming couplets can consult as and when.